TMP-FPPYTHON/t3-numeros/README.md

-# Ejercicios Básicos!
+# Ejercicios Ciclos For!

-- 00 Hello World
+- 00 SumaPares
+- 01 Promedio